JansonYeTao/LLM-AI-Generated-Essay-Detection/2nd_solution/doc/2nd_solution.md

 Also consider external datasets (like “v4data” or other shared Kaggle sets) to broaden coverage if available.

-_ft1/ are for finetuning on train_v4_drcat_01.csv and train_v4_drcat_01.csv can be downloaded from https://www.kaggle.com/datasets/thedrcat/daigt-v4-train-dataset
+- _ft1/ are for finetuning on train_v4_drcat_01.csv and train_v4_drcat_01.csv can be downloaded from https://www.kaggle.com/datasets/thedrcat/daigt-v4-train-dataset

-_ft103/ are for finetuning on train_df.csv, and train_df.csv are generated in  Data Generation for Finetuning (Prompt-Specific) Steps`
+- _ft103/ are for finetuning on train_df.csv, and train_df.csv are generated in Data Generation for Finetuning (Prompt-Specific) Steps`

 # Model Inference:

+Three pre-trained models
+- deberta-v3-large1
+- deberta-v3-large2
+- deberta-large

+Two fine-tuning data:
+- train_df.csv (ftdata gathered by generating data)
+- train_v4_drcat_01 (v4data gathered from other competitors)

+So for each model, we fine-tune the data, then we will have 6 models in total.
+- deberta-v3-large1_ftdata
+- deberta-v3-large2_ftdata
+- deberta-large_ftdata
+- deberta-v3-large1_v4data
+- deberta-v3-large2_v4data
+- deberta-large_v4data

 | Model                             | Public LB| Private LB|
 |-----------------------------------|----------|-----------|